LPG Meaning – LPG Means: What Does LPG Stand For

 The two terms, vapour and gas, are used interchangeably by most people in reference to LPG.

-Is LPG a Natural Gas Liquid – NGL?
+LPG Meaning can include Natural Gas Liquid – NGL?

-NGL vs LNG vs LPG word cloudThe typical LPG gases – propane and butane – are regarded as Natural Gas Liquids – NGL.
+NGL vs LNG vs LPG word cloudThe LPG meaning can also be for Natural Gas Liquids – NGL.

 However, not all NGLs are LPG.